videojs/mux.js/docs/captions.md

 broadcast and they are also a standard method used to provide captions for live events.
 In-band HLS captions follow the CEA-708 standard.

-In this project, in-band captions are parsed using a [CaptionStream](#caption-stream).
-For MPEG2-TS sources, the CaptionStream is used as part of the [Transmuxer TS Pipeline](#transmuxer).
-For ISOBMFF sources, the CaptionStream is used as part of the [MP4 CaptionParser](#mp4-caption-parser).
+In this project, in-band captions are parsed using a [CaptionStream][#caption-stream].
+For MPEG2-TS sources, the CaptionStream is used as part of the [Transmuxer TS Pipeline][#transmuxer].
+For ISOBMFF sources, the CaptionStream is used as part of the [MP4 CaptionParser][#mp4-caption-parser].

 ## Is my stream CEA-608/CEA-708 compatible?